Tianming-Liu/CASA0016_ScreenTimer/README.md

 ### _A Device for Screen Usage Detection and Data Visualization_

-In this project, I designed a **physical device** to **detect and record** the usage time of various screens in daily life.
+In this project, I designed a **physical device** to **detect and record** the usage time of various screens in daily life, such as the mobile phone and laptop.
 The primary goal is to **visually display** this data on an **interesting flip clock**.

 <center>
   <img src="./Src/reset_demo.gif" alt="Overall Photo of Website and Plant Monitor" width="400">
 </center>

+## Parts List
 The device consists of three components: the Video collection component, the data processing component, and the time display component.

-## Parts List
 ### 1. Video Collection Component
 **1.1 FREENOVE ESP32-WROVER CAM Board**

-To minimize the size of our visual data collection device while ensuring essential functionality, we've integrated a compact camera module along with a wireless network connection module.
-For this purpose, we've selected the renowned and efficient ESP32 series microprocessor.
-This choice strikes an optimal balance between small form factor and robust performance, catering to our device's need for seamless image capture and effortless connectivity.
+_To minimize the size of our visual data collection device while ensuring essential functionality_

+- **Microprocessor Selection**:
+  - **ESP32 Series**: Renowned for its efficiency, the ESP32 series microprocessor has been chosen for its ability to strike an optimal balance between a small form factor and robust performance.

+- **Key Benefits**:
+  - _Seamless Image Capture_: Compact camera module ensures high-quality data acquisition.
+  - _Effortless Connectivity_: Wireless network connection module facilitates easy and reliable data transmission.

 <center>
   <img src="./Src/ESP32_CAM.jpg" alt="Image" width="300">